Prograda/Skybolt/docs/index.md

 For business enquiries, please use our [contact form](https://prograda.com/contact).

 ## License
-This project is licensed under the Mozilla Public License Version 2.0 - see the [License.txt](License.txt) file for details.
+This project is licensed under the [Mozilla Public License Version 2.0](https://www.mozilla.org/en-US/MPL/2.0/FAQ/).